vboulaye/deezer-artist-playlist-organizer/README.md

-# deezer-artist-playlist-organizer
+# DeePlO

-a little app to manage the artists playlist in deezer
+A little app to manage the artists playlist in deezer.

+You can use it here: https://deeplo.vboof.fr/

+(It is a static site exposed as a github pages, there is not backend, it connects directly to the deezer api.)

 # development